-- Add banana in a mixing bowl and mash, leaving just a bit of texture.
+- Add banana to a mixing bowl and mash, leaving just a bit of texture.
 Then, add maple syrup, coconut sugar, vanilla extract, and pumpkin purée.
-Whisk for for one minute.
+Whisk for one minute.

 - Mix in rolled oats, cinnamon, pumpkin pie spice, ginger, coconut sugar, baking soda, and salt.

 - Add almond flour and mix until combined.
 The batter is best when it is thick and easy to scoop.
-Pour a water to the mixture little by little if necessary.
+Pour water into the mixture little by little, if necessary.

 - Divide batter evenly among 6-10 muffin tins filling all the way to the top.
 Adjust batch size, if necessary.

 - Bake for 25-30 minutes or until the tops are golden brown and when a fork or knife comes out completely clean.
 It’s better to slightly over-bake these than under-bake because the gluten-free flour takes longer to cook all the way through.

 - After baking, let the muffins cool for 5 minutes, then gently remove them from the muffin tin and place them onto a cooling rack.
 Enjoy warm or at room temperature.